 A lot of people remain in emotionally abusive relationships for this very reason – because their abusive partners have convinced them that they are unworthy of love and respect.

 If you notice subtle put-downs and negative comments on your looks, abilities and achievements, leave right away.
 With insecure people, it never gets better.

 9. Are they attempting to isolate you from others?

-This is classic abuser behavior.
+This is classic abuser behaviour.
 Abusers want to ensure that, when they do get abusive, you have no one else to turn to for help.